mcroteau/Architect/small-town-secrecy/README.md

 I was "zapped" for about a half hour.

 I traveled all over, tried rescuing my ex from someone as I started communicating 3 Navy Seals, whom I called Orions Belt.

-Thats me
+I was first introduced the Joint Chiefs around March of 2016.

+They started bringing people in and it started with a Pat Rhodes and Terry Aldridge.
+I started to worry because these people could read my mind.
+Immediately following Pat Rhodes came women.

+I had a falling out with my father packed up my car and headed south to Reno NV where it would be a little warmer because I ran out of money

+Became homeless in Reno
+Delt with Michelle Obama and some important government officials People started getting assaulted
+James Clapper

+I was in a group sex episode with Brandy, I helped instigate.
+I wasnt with Brandy just about 10 seconds and I left.
+I didn't do a thing.
+That was 1999 ish

+I had sex with Seeyaa

+They are going to pretend that its to draw in bad guys.
+They are Germany.

 The Seals left, and I was hadned off to people in Fairbanks.
 The first person I saw was Pat Rhodes, but the person left in charge...
 Terry Aldridge.
 They started bring in people by the dozens and they wouldn't leave.
 I was good.
 But knew it was bad news.
 It then changed from quiet conversations to people being hurt.
 My girlfriend was assaulted her name was Holly.
 She was drugged.
 It kept getting worse and worse.
 I went from this quiet person who couldnt say the word shit without feeling bad to a wreck.
 If you only knew you wouldn't want anything to do with this ....

 2 times on top of me.
 About a 1000 times around me.
 They targeted every girl I knew from elementary school as far back as Kindergarten.
 Andre Marshall rubbed his private area on my niece.

-Ok my aggression towards anyone has to do with this goofballs
+Ok my aggression towards anyone has to do with these goofballs